metio/terraform-provider-k8s/docs/data-sources/tinkerbell_org_workflow_v1alpha2_manifest.md

 page_title: "k8s_tinkerbell_org_workflow_v1alpha2_manifest Data Source - terraform-provider-k8s"
 subcategory: "tinkerbell.org"
 description: |-
   Workflow describes a set of actions to be run on a specific Hardware.
-Workflows executeonce and should be considered ephemeral.
+Workflows execute once and should be considered ephemeral.
 ---

 # k8s_tinkerbell_org_workflow_v1alpha2_manifest (Data Source)

 Workflow describes a set of actions to be run on a specific Hardware.
-Workflows executeonce and should be considered ephemeral.
+Workflows execute once and should be considered ephemeral.

 ## Example Usage